Projects per year

 Research Interests

 His work focuses on sixteenth-century Mexico City and the intellectual and cultural history of the city’s Nahua residents.
 His work contextualizes a collection of sixteenth-century Nahuatl song lyrics, often referred to as the Cantares Mexicanos, with archival research and work with rare and published colonial manuscripts.
-Dr. Sorensen is currently working on a book of translations with commentaries of Nahuatl language songs titled Nahuatl Songs About the Fall of Tenochtitlan from the Cantares Mexicanos (Dumbarton Oaks, under contract), and converting his Phd dissertation into a monograph, tentatively titled Nahua Singers: Celebrating an Indigenous Empire in Sixteenth-Century Mexico City.
+Dr. Sorensen is currently working on a book of translations with commentaries of Nahuatl language songs titled Nahuatl Songs About the Fall of Tenochtitlan from the Cantares Mexicanos (Dumbarton Oaks, under contract), and completing a monograph titled Nahua Singers: Celebrating an Indigenous Empire in Sixteenth-Century Mexico City (Cambridge University Press, under contract).

 Education/Academic qualification